-Renewed Classics Take The Lead In The Braun Büffel AW21 collection
+Renewed Classics Take The Lead In The Braun Büffel AW21 Collection

 Fashioned in an ever-so luxurious fine-grain calf leather and gunmetal hardware, the Craig-1 is sure to spotlight you in the sophisticated crowd.
 In light of the social and cultural upheaval, the Braun Büffel campaign is presented in an additive colour-mixing aesthetic, utilising luminous hues and vibrant colours to project the premise of positive vibes and brighter days ahead.

-Like the campaign, the collection reflects a shift of mood by putting the joy back into getting dressed.
+Like the campaign, the Braun Büffel AW21 collection reflects a shift of mood by putting the joy back into getting dressed.

 (Images: Braun Büffel)